alx-rg/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-02.md

 https://venngage.com/blog/brand-fonts/

+Notie the type used in the examples websites above is all san serif.
+The forns are clean and easy to read.
+This gives an impression of being clean, stable, and reliable.
+Good qualities to express to your customers.

 ### Serif vs San Serif

 Fonts can be classified into broad groups.
 The two most popular fonts used for web design fall into these groups: Serif and Sans Serif.